 King Henry VIII was used to getting his own way and, on those rare occasions that he didn’t, he merely used a little persuasive pressure to bring those opposing him into line.

-This wasn’t so straightforward in 16th century Catholic England, so Henry ‘persuaded’ his bishops to split from the church in Rome and form their own Church of England, over which he himself would preside, thus becoming a law unto himself.
+This wasn’t so straightforward in 16th century Catholic England, so Henry (Robert Shaw) ‘persuaded’ his bishops to split from the church in Rome and form their own Church of England, over which he himself would preside, thus becoming a law unto himself.

 A Man For All Seasons charts the downfall of this great man who is prepared to give up everything he has worked for, in the name of his beliefs.

 His conscience persuades him to leave his office, spelling the end of the lavish lifestyle he enjoys.
 But this self-removal from public life isn’t enough to assuage Henry’s anger and More must eventually offer up his life in order to preserve the values he holds most precious.

 While those around him submitted to the King’s all-encompassing domination, More gave up everything he had, yet kept that which should be most precious to every human being – his integrity.

 The skilful acting truly brings about a sense of the convictions of More and offers him up as the kind of person we all aspire to be.

 The film cleaned up at the Academy Awards with Oscars for Best Actor, Best Director, Best Picture and several others.